 Contact No.:Tel: +632 838 1234

-This soon-to-open Chinese restaurant in the newest 5-Star Hotel in Fort Bonifacio will offer Cantonese seafood and dimsum, plus some famous dishes from other regions, such as Peking duck.
-Expect it to be in the price and class range of Canton Road in Shangri-La at the Fort.
+This newly opened Chinese restaurant in the newest 5-Star Hotel in Fort Bonifacio offers Cantonese seafood and dimsum, but its specialty is Peking duck.
+The price and class range is similar to that of Canton Road in Shangri-La at the Fort.
+Read this article for more information about this restaurant.

 Multi-regional Chinese food